Pictured: Pottery Gazette and Glass Trade Review 1948-1949

 And call for more to fill your cup.

-Known to have been used on an English pot of 1808, but this verse is probably much earlier.
+Source: Known from an English pot dated 1808, though the verse probably dates earlier.

 Though wisdom oft has sought me,